nyirobalazs/EEG-Signal-Prediction-Toolkit/README.md

 }
 ```

 > You can modify the parameters in the config.json file to customize the training pipeline.
+See it in detail in the *Additional steps* section below.

 ## Output Library Structure